Business improvement areas

-When preparing the bylaw, the municipality would need consider the total of all years of operation of the business improvement area (the term) and the maximum amount to be granted (total of funds required over the term) need to be stated in the bylaw.
+When preparing the bylaw, the municipality would need to consider the total of all years of operation of the business improvement area (the term) and the maximum amount to be granted (total of funds required over the term) need to be stated in the bylaw.

-Method of Cost Recovery
+Method of cost recovery

 Since business improvement areas are funded through a special property levy on commercial properties within the designated BIA boundaries the municipality would need consider: